syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Selection.md

 ## Selection Type

-There are four types of selection in Spreadsheet
+There are four types of selection in Spreadsheet,

 1. Cell Selection
 2. Row Selection